1. Examples

 Dear Mr. Wilkers,

-I also spent the past two years training electrical engineers on the latest legislation, codes, industry tools and applications, and look forward to continuing this in my next role.
+I spent the past two years training electrical engineers on the latest legislation, codes, industry tools and applications, and look forward to continuing this in my next role.
 Ensuring safety is a critical aspect of our remit, and this comes after a deep awareness of the rules and regulations.
 My last nine projects boast a 100% safety record to this day.

 Sincerely,